Digit404/ShellLM/README.md

 - `/retry` or `/r`: Generate another response to your last message.
 - `/reset` or `/clear`: Reset the conversation to its initial state.
 - `/model` or `/m`: Change the model used for generating responses.
+- `/imagine` or `/generate`: Generate an image based on a given prompt.

 ## Troubleshooting